SUSTechBruce/Pintos-project2/Pintos_project2_report.md

 ```
 - Did you copy-paste code instead of creating reusable functions?
 ```
 We looked at some code written by other people and some of their ideas.
-We thought about modifications based on that and we extracted some reusable functions based on that.
+We thought about designing and constructing based on combining our thoughts with some source material .
+Most of our job is designing and complete the mission in the project and comparing our idea with other one's idea.
+That is a great way to improve our coding ability.
 ```
 - Are your lines of source code excessively long? (more than 100 characters)?
 ```